Home » Drawing Tutorials » Car Parts » How to Draw a Car Seat

 Step 1 – Sketch the seat backrest outline

-First, mark the part of the seat that is located behind the back.
-You can make a more classic, flat design, or make a deeper and more sporty bucket.
-A flat backrest communicates a more traditional or economy car feel, while a deeper bucket conveys performance and lateral support, like what you’d see in a sports coupe.
+First, mark the part of the chair that supports the back.
+You can make a more classic flat design or create a deeper bucket.
+A flat backrest communicates a more traditional or economy feel, while a deeper bucket shows lateral support, like you’d see in a sports coupe.

 Sketch the seat backrest outline